EOSIO/welcome/docs/80_tutorials/40_eosio_token.md

 link_text: EOSIO Token Tutorial
 ---

 This tutorial explores the *sample* EOSIO token smart contract and it helps you acquire the basic knowledge needed to build your own EOSIO token.
-To learn how to create and manage your own token please read the “Build Your Own EOSIO Token Tutorial” after you have completed the current tutorial.
+To learn how to create and manage your own token please read the [Build Your Own EOSIO Token Tutorial](50_build_your_own_eosio_token.md) after you have completed the current tutorial.

 ## Introduction